 Trump overshadows young migrants' emotional trip to Mexico

 Tamara Alcala Dominguez sobbed, barely able to speak, as she buried her face in the sweater of the woman who cared for her when she was a toddler.
-"My little girl, I hugged you so much," Petra Bello Suarez tearfully told her now 23-year-old granddaughter.
+"My little girl, I hugged you so much," Petra Bello Suarez told her now 23-year-old granddaughter, tears dampening her own creased cheeks.

 Comments